Webunity/websocket-to-ble-hid-bridge/README.md

 # Websocket-to-ble-hid-bridge
 This is a bluetooth peripheral which acts as a 'keyboard' using a plugged in bluetooth USB adapter.
 It can be used for example to control [using my NVidia Shield driver](https://github.com/Webunity/neeo-driver-nvidia-shield) for the Neeo remote.

 Please make sure you have a Bluetooth hardware dongle attached to your Raspberry Pi before attempting to install/run this driver.

+> This is a 'works-on-my-machine' repository; i really don't have time to support 'compile' issues.

 # Todo
 - Add script to launch peripheral on boot of Pi